 After a few years, even the sturdiest windows can start to break.
 Issues like structural weakening, condensation and chipped glass can all take their toll.
 Once those issues grow, you’ll feel the loss of temperature, protection and comfort in your home.

 But when is it the right time to replace double glazing?
 If you’re only having minor issues, then you can always fix them.
 However, once problems begin to grow out of hand, and too complicated for you to sort out yourself, then repair costs can build up.
+If you’ve saved money, you won’t want to have to pay a higher double glazing price in future.

 Once the window fails once, you’ll feel like you’re skating on thin ice, just waiting for the same part to fail again, or another section.
 That means you won’t be able to enjoy your living space entirely, and the fear of another failure will always be in the back of your mind.